 Dear Parents, Guardians and Friends of Braeside School

-It is a delight to have Braestars back after the four-week long break.
-A special welcome to the new families that have joined us this term.
+A special welcome to the new families that have joined the Braeside Family.
 Karibuni sana!

 Head teacher Braeside Primary